 Hold Their Interest

-Often, however, it's not desirable to use a structured, linear presentation.
-In fact, this approach can end up being a bit predictable and boring.
+In some types of productions, however, it's not desirable to use a structured, linear presentation.
+In fact, this can end up being a bit predictable and boring.

 Spicing Up Interviews

 For better or worse, interviews serve as the mainstay of many, if not most, nondramatic productions.
 Because of this and the difficulty involved in making interviews interesting, they require special attention.
 (Later, we'll talk about interviewing techniques.)